Agent settings: Application Control

 - Prevent master boot record (MBR) encryption: Block access to the master boot record (MBR), helping protect clients from ransomware that encrypts the MBR.

-- Auto-detect and blacklist crypto-ransomware: The EPS agent will watch for encryption process and if detected, EPS will kill the process, try to remove it from startup, and add it to the blacklist.
+- Auto-detect and blacklist crypto-ransomware: The EPS agent will watch for encryption process and if detected, EPS will kill the process, try to remove it from startup, and add it to the deny list.
 EPS will detect encryption processes as soon as possible, but it is likely that some files will be encrypted before the process can be killed.
 We recommend you use file protection rules to protect files from being encrypted by ransomware.

 Use this page to view, manage, and prioritize file protection rules.
 File protection rules are a set of restrictions that prevent specified executable programs from performing certain actions on specified files.
 With file protection rules, you can allow or deny access, modification, creation, and execution by any program or any file.